scipag/btle-sniffer/README.md

                        [--connection-polling-interval CONNECTION_POLLING_INTERVAL]

     Scan for Bluetooth Low Energy devices and gather information about them.
-This program will only run on Linux systems and will require root permissions.
+This program will only run on Linux systems.

     optional arguments:
       -h, --help            show this help message and exit